-- Standard Verification Group (V1): Students who are tax filers must verify adjusted gross income, U.S. income tax paid, untaxed portions of IRA distributions, untaxed portions of pensions, IRA deductions and payments, tax-exempt interest income, education credits, foreign income exempt from federal taxation, household size, and number in college.
-Students who are not tax filers must verify income earned from work, household size, and number in college. - Custom Verification Group (V4): Students must verify identity/statement of educational purpose. - Aggregate Verification Group (V5): Students must verify identity/statement of educational purpose in addition to the items in the Standard Verification Group.
+- Standard Verification Group (V1): Students who are tax filers must verify adjusted gross income, income earned from work, U.S. income tax paid, untaxed portions of IRA distributions, untaxed portions of pensions, IRA deductions and payments, tax-exempt interest income, education credits, foreign income exempt from federal taxation, and family size.
+Students who are not tax filers must verify income earned from work and family size. - Custom Verification Group (V4): Students must verify identity and provide statement of educational purpose. - Aggregate Verification Group (V5): Students must verify identity and provide statement of educational purpose in addition to the items listed in the Standard Verification Group.

-Applicants selected for verification will be notified on the Student Aid Report (SAR).
+Applicants selected for verification will be notified on their FAFSA Submission Summary, formerly known as the Student Aid Report (SAR).
 In addition, upon receipt of the Institutional Student Information Record (ISIR), the Office of Financial Aid will send a missing information letter to the student informing the student that their application has been selected for verification and which documents must be submitted.
-The verification results of identity and high school completion status for students whose 2024-2025 ISIR had a Verification Tracking Group of V4 or V5 must be reported to the Department of Education in a timely manner.
-As such, students whose 2024-2025 FAFSA has been selected for V4 or V5 verification must submit the required documents to the Office of Financial Aid within 14 days of the request for information.
+The verification results of identity and high school completion status for students whose 2025-2026 ISIR had a Verification Tracking Group of V4 or V5 must be reported to the Department of Education in a timely manner.
+As such, students whose 2025-2026 FAFSA has been selected for V4 or V5 verification must submit the required documents to the Office of Financial Aid within 14 days of the request for information.
 Students unable to submit the required documents in person should contact the Office of Financial Aid for assistance.